 Today’s sales and marketing are data-driven, proactive, and analytical.
 It’s no longer enough to track clicks, page views, and website stats; sales professionals must look beyond these basic metrics to understand the why behind the numbers.
 In order to get a competitive edge in today’s business landscape, companies need to move their sales dashboard KPI reporting into a dedicated CRM.

 Data management in sales is challenging, no doubt about it.
 RingLead reports that maintaining current records costs US businesses over $600 billion every year.
 Manual data entry on simple Excel spreadsheets adds more salt to injury in a highly competitive environment where only less than 25% of companies have a 75% or higher sales forecasting accuracy.

-As such, migrating from simple data management and visualization tools is no longer a privilege, it’s a necessity.
-This article will introduce you to the key challenges of working with Excel sales data and offer some potential solutions.
+As such, migrating from simple data management and visualization tools is no longer a privilege; it’s a necessity.
+This article will introduce you to the key challenges of working with Excel sales data and offer potential solutions.

 What is a Sales Dashboard?

-A sales dashboard is a visual representation of your company’s key performance indicators (KPIs).
-It enables you to see indicators at a glance, helping you make faster and more informed business decisions.
+A sales dashboard visually represents your company’s key performance indicators (KPIs).
+It lets you see indicators at a glance, helping you make faster and more informed business decisions.
 If you want to grow your business in today’s competitive landscape and tomorrow’s, you need to move your sales dashboard KPI reporting into the CRM of tomorrow.

-A sales dashboard is basically a real-time view of your sales data.
+A sales dashboard is a real-time view of your sales data.
 It allows you to see the number of leads, the conversion rate, email open rates, the number of meetings scheduled, and the number of opportunities at any given moment.
-Some dashboards are designed with a sales rep in mind, whilst others are designed for managers as well.
+Some dashboards are designed with a sales rep in mind, while others are designed for managers.